buildtesters/buildtest/docs/contributing/build_documentation.rst

 Setup
 ------

-buildtest documentation is located in top-level directory ``docs``.
+buildtest documentation is located in top-level `docs <https://github.com/buildtesters/buildtest/tree/devel/docs>`_ directory.
 If you want to build the documentation you will need to make sure your python environment has all the packages defined in ``docs/requirements.txt``.
 If your environment is already setup as described in :ref:`Setup` then  you can skip this step.